 Anton’s banned from driving for being pissed behind the wheel, and he lost his mining job when he lost his licence.
-Now, mining in Australia isn’t the same as it was in 1920’s Barnsley – Anton was on 185 thousand Aussie dollars for going down the hole.
-This made it even more absurd that he now had to get about this small town, south of Perth, on a skateboard.
-It seemed a kind of odd way for a forty-odd year old bloke.
-He was a bit like a too-old Linkin Park fan.
+Now, mining in Australia isn’t the same as it was in 1920’s Barnsley, Anton earned 185 thousand Aussie dollars for going down the hole.
+This made it even more absurd that he now had to get about this small town, south of Perth…on a skateboard.
+He was 40 and a bit like a too-old Linkin Park fan.

 He kept stunning himself by finding half-drunken stubby cans of Jim Beam and Coke that he’d forgotten he was drinking.
 Little surprises.
 ‘Awwww Bonus!’.
 It was golden.

 He talked so much one night that I just shut the door on him while he’s still blabbering some crap.
 He’s in the throws a seriously invasive amphetamine monologue and I simply needed to be not listening to Anton anymore. #shutupnowanton

 We have kitchen therapy sessions.
 I make spaghetti and he itches and paces around taking his cap off, putting his cap back on and getting angry about his estranged wife and kids, his legally-aggressive father-in-law, banks and the farm he used to have.

 He’s in a particularly sad ebb of his life, which seems – from what can reasonably be established – to have been otherwise quite remarkable.
 He is quietly struggling.
 Knocking around alone inside this beautiful home that was meant for four.
 Margs was a bit like that.
 All these pretty houses.

 It certainly felt so.
 It could have been that it was Halloween but the few people that we did see, moving from car to house or nipping next door, were fucking hammered.
 Proper deadbeat shit-faced.

 One night after we’d had a couple of glasses of local wine, we walked back to Anton’s in the cool of the night.
 We held hands through the dark, empty streets of perfect suburbia.
 It wasn’t late.
 Maybe 9pm.
 We passed ideal house after ideal house.
 But there was a distinct lack of any type of soul.